Ph.D., Neuroscience, University of Pennsylvania

 I am an Associate Professor of Neurology at the University of Pennsylvania and a cognitive neuroscientist.
 My clinical and research work concerns the organization of the brain for mental operations, in particular visual ability.
 Using functional MRI, a non-invasive tool for measuring brain activity, I study how neurons are normally arranged to represent and store the appearance of people, places, and things.
 I use these techniques to understand as well how blindness changes the brain.
 As a clinician, I treat patients with a variety of disturbances of thinking and memory, with my practice informed by recent insights into the organization of the brain for these functions.
 I study the methodological development and application of imaging techniques.
 I am the Associate Director of theCenter for Neuroscience and Society and a Senior Consultant to the MacArthur Foundation Research Network on Law and Neuroscience, with a focus upon the use and misuse of brain imaging data.
 I am also the Associate Director of the Neurology Residency program at the Hospital of the University of Pennsylvania.

-Professor Geoffrey Karl Aguirre will be considering new graduate students for admission for Fall 2017.
+Professor Geoffrey Karl Aguirre will not be considering new graduate students for admission for Fall 2021.